 I described how the monitor was both similar to and different from snakes, and allowed any participants who wanted to to touch it.
 The little guy was behaving well during the presentation, but I didn’t trust him enough to let anyone else hold it.
 I also talked about correct snake handling technique, with a strong emphasis on the fact that you NEVER handle a snake unless you are absolutely certain of the ID.

-From there we moved into a discussion of my work on the Bangladesh Python Project, which had some goals similar to the goals for this community.
+From there we moved into a discussion of my work with the Creative Conservation Alliance, which had some goals similar to the goals for this community.
 My emphasis was on the balance of nature when it is allowed to work naturally, how God has each animal fulfilling a particular role in the ecosystem, the concept of predator and prey and ecological cycles, and some specific ways in which snakes keep these things in balance and help the farmer.
 We discussed various ways that nature gets out of balance, such as the destruction of different environments or the extirpation of various predator or food species.

 To put meat on the issue, I got into the specifics of snake predator-prey relationships, with various slides of snakes feeding (emphasizing the ones that feed on rats) and snakes being preyed upon.
 There was already some great knowledge within the group of snake behavior, and I felt like that base of knowledge was spread throughout the group and expanded upon well.